 During the early twentieth century, Waco experienced economic growth, large amounts of community engagement and recreation, as well as racial tension and military training.
-Photographer Fred Gildersleeve, nicknamed “Gildy,” immortalized the lives and times of the community by snapping thousands of photographs of the city spanning over forty years.
+Photographer Fred A. Gildersleeve, nicknamed “Gildy,” immortalized the lives and times of this community dynamic by snapping thousands of photographs of the city spanning over forty years.

-Gildersleeve then moved on to study photography in Effingham, Illinois, where he honed his skill through capturing images of flowers, lizards, and still lifes.
-After finishing school, he worked in Chicago for a year and half before moving to Waco in 1905 to open his own studio.
+Gildersleeve then moved on to study photography in Effingham, Illinois, where he honed his skill through capturing images of flowers, lizards, and still-lifes.
+After graduating from the Illinois College of Photography in 1903, he worked in Chicago for a year and half before moving to Waco in 1905 to open his own studio.
+His sister, Jessie Ellen, arrived in Waco around the same time to work as a doctor of Osteopathy.
+Their mother, Sarah Gildersleeve later joined them and lived with her daughter.
+Fred married Florence Jennette Boyd on December 24, 1908, in Texarkana, Arkansas, who then joined him in Waco.
 The shutterbug was easily recognizable as he cruised around Waco on a motorcycle with his assistant riding along in the sidecar, and then later upgraded to a Model T Ford.
 His box-style camera, wooden tripod, and spunky personality captured Waco’s talent and development, while the city supported Gildy in his career in return.

 Fred Gildersleeve was a pioneer in his photography career, as well as a citizen who was supportive of the community and was able to preserve over forty years of Waco’s history through clear and sharp images.
 Through his photography, Gildersleeve and the history of Waco are well remembered.